EnnaSachdeva/ennasachdeva.github.io/_pages/projects.md

 alt="Video" width="240" height="180" border="10" /> Video </a>

-In this project, we aim to classify resume for a specific role.
-We used an LSTM model to train a neural network model with Tensorflow.
-The data is being pre-processed using Keras, to eliminate stop words, and tokenize the texts.
-We use the following dataset, which consists of 1000 resumes with 25 different categories.
-We achieve an accuracy of 99% with the following neural network model.
-We further deploy the model on an https server to screen any resume input by a user, and shows the top 5 categories, for which the resume seems to fit the best.
+In this project, we aim to classify a resume for a specific role.
+We trained an LSTM model.
+The data is cleaned and pre-processed using NLTK and Keras, to eliminate stop words, and tokenize the words.
+We used a resume dataset from Kaggle (https://www.kaggle.com/dhainjeamita/resume-classification), which consists of 1000 resumes with 25 different categories.
+We achieved a validation accuracy of 99% with our trained model.
+We further deploy the model on an https server to screen any resume which is input by a user, and shows the top 5 categories, for which that resume seems to fit the best.

 ## Visual Navigation based Environment Exploration